TMiguelT/CwlWorkshop/slides.md

 * Some files, like indexes, are never considered a main input file, but are instead designed to accompany another file, for example `.bai` files which accompany `bam` alignments, and `.tbi` indices which accompany `vcf` variant calls.
 * These are called secondary files:

+.center[
 ![](images/secondary_file.png)
+]
 ---
 ## JavaScript Expressions
-* Sometimes, some of the values
+* Sometimes, some of the values in our CWL need to be calculated dynamically
+* For example, a command might create an output file whosle nameis based on the input file
+* For example, `gzip file.txt` produces `file.txt.gz`
+* In order to do this, we can embed a JavaScript expression in some CWL fields
 ---
 ## Wrapping Samtools Index